 Big Sky and Moonlight are interconnected, so be sure to ski to Moonlight for perspective on just how huge this Montana skiing is.
 Moonlight has wonderful northern exposure terrain, once just accessed by cat skiing.
-Now great groomers are accesible like Meriwether and Lookout, glades like Single Jack and the daunting Headwaters chutes.
+Now great groomers are accessible like Lookout, glades like Single Jack and the daunting Headwaters chutes.
 Moonlight Lodge is for members only, but the skiing here is part of your Big Sky ticket, often softer snow given its north face.

 Big Sky is America’s Alp, very European in its extensive ski terrain, and dominate Lone Peak – like the Matterhorn of America.
-Families will love Big Sky’s learn to ski programs, kids happy hour activities, ziplines, and tours of Yellowstone National Park as add-ons to a family ski trip.
+Families will love Big Sky’s learn to ski programs, kids happy hour activities, ziplines, and tours of Yellowstone National Park during your family ski trip.
 Did we mention kids 10 and under ski and stay free with paying parents?
 Aprés ski Big Sky Resort has live entertainment, just enough shopping, bars and restaurants.
 You are a short drive to some cool ranches for authentic western dining, at Bucks T4 and Lone Mountain Ranch.
 See our Best Dining and Apres Ski at Big Sky.

 Big Sky’s parent company Boyne USA manages sister Eastern ski resorts Sugarloaf, Sunday River, and Loon plus their western resort portfolio of Brighton in Utah, Crystal and Summit at Snoqualmie in Washington, and Cypress in British Columbia.
 Big Sky owns neighboring Moonlight Basin and Spanish Peaks, with partnership from Yellowstone Club owner CrossHarbor Capital – making it the Biggest skiing in America with 34 lifts, an 11,166′ peak and 4,350′ vertical.
 The Powder Seeker 6 six passenger lift with heated leather seats and its signature blue bubble takes you to the Lone Peak Tram, or to the Challenger Triple chair which both serves all advanced terrain.